voidfiles/python-serialization-benchmark/README.md

 * [marshmallow](https://marshmallow.readthedocs.io/en/latest/)
 * [Strainer](https://github.com/voidfiles/strainer)

+Along with a baseline of a custom function that doesn't use a framework.

 Each framework is asked to serialize a list of 2 objcts a 1000 times, and then 1 object a 1000 times.